vrandall66/front-end-submissions-public/1901/mod-2/gametime/lauren-emily.md

 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* Minimal, needs polishing and some effort put into typography/colors/CSS

 ### Testing

-* [ ] Novice - There is little or no evidence of testing in this application.
+* [ x ] Novice - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.
 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
 * [ ] Exceptional - Meets all requires of `Proficient`.
 In addition, the test suite makes use of mocks and stubs when appropriate.
 ESLint shows 0 complaints.